Dynamic Movement Intervention (DMI)

 About Dynamic Movement Intervention (DMI)

 DMI is a comprehensive intervention that incorporates current research on neurorehabilitation, technologies, and methodologies.
-This therapeutic technique is used by physical and occupational therapists to treat children with gross motor impairments by improving and/or provoking a desired action with great emphasis on alignment, sensory integration, and function.
+This therapeutic technique is used by pediatric physiotherapists to treat children with gross motor impairments by improving and/or provoking a desired action with great emphasis on alignment, sensory integration, and function.
 The goal is to promote progress toward developmental milestones.

 DMI focuses on: